Twist And Shout Variations List

 Availability

-This variation was available primarily in or around 1973 (for approximately 1 year) before the label design featured a black perimeter text - (see next entry).
+This variation was available primarily in or around 1973 (for approximately 1 year) before the label design featured a black perimeter text (see LP.6054.7.1).

 General Information